RTXteam/RTX-KG2/README.md

 - Storage: 1,023 GiB, Elastic Block Storage
 - Security Group: ingress TCP packets on port 22 (ssh) permitted

-As of June 10, 2019, an on-demand `r5a.8xlarge` instance in the `us-west-2` AWS
-zone costs $1.81 per hour, so the cost to build KG2 (estimated to take 67 hours) would be approximately $121 (this is currently just a rough estimate, plus or minus 20%).
+As of summer 2019, an on-demand `r5a.8xlarge` instance in the `us-west-2` AWS zone costs $1.81 per hour, so the cost to build KG2 (estimated to take 67 hours) would be approximately $121 (this is currently just a rough estimate, plus or minus 20%).
 [Unfortunately, AWS doesn't seem to allow the provisioning of spot